top of page

 with the requirements and procedures established by state law.

-cited in the Improvement Plan, the teacher may be advanced to Formal Probation by the School Board of Trustees,
+the teacher may be recommended by the evaluator for Formal Probation to the School Board of Trustees.
+A

 Formal Probation